Raghav-0311/Stydy-Material/JavaScript/11-Strings.md

    ```
    Reverse string = olleH
    ```
+   ---

-3. ### Write a function to check is a given string is a palindrome or not.
+3. ### Write a function to check if a given string is a palindrome or not.

    ```js
    let givenStr = "civic";